 One of the biggest misconceptions that I commonly address with clients is that dry food is a preferable cat diet to canned.
 The exact opposite is true for cats.
 Cats are obligate carnivores, meaning they require a protein-rich diet with minimal carbohydrates.
 Cats are hunters!
 They don’t hunt corn or rice; they hunt for protein.
-If you look at the difference between canned and dry diets you will see that canned food is protein and moisture based while dry foods have a grain as the first or second ingredient (grain-free dry foods are still carbohydrate rich with sources like potatoes or sweet potatoes).
+If you look at the difference between canned and dry diets you will see that canned food is protein and moisture-based while dry foods have a grain as the first or second ingredient (grain-free dry foods are still carbohydrate-rich with sources like potatoes or sweet potatoes).
 Cats lack the ability to effectively convert carbohydrates to usable energy- it is mostly stored as fat!
 The same is true for most commercially available cat treats.

 Obesity is a serious medical issue in both people and pets.
-As with people, overweight cats have a much higher likelihood of developing diabetes, liver and skin diseases.
+As with people, overweight cats have a much higher likelihood of developing diabetes, and liver and skin diseases.
 Extra weight stresses tendons, ligaments, and joints, increasing the likelihood of injury and arthritis.
 Luckily, obesity and many of the illnesses associated with it are reversible.
-Using a diet that is designed for your cat’s unique nutritional needs and increasing your cat’s activity are two ways that will help your cat lose or maintain a healthy weight.
+Using a diet that is designed for your cat’s unique nutritional needs and increase your cat’s activity are two ways that will help your cat lose or maintain a healthy weight.

 We have many resources available to help you make changes that will improve both the health and quality of your cat’s life.